-JACQUI YOUNG makes a return visit to a family favourite on Bintan and discovers the same welcoming atmosphere and fun activities, with a few fresh additions.
+JACQUI YOUNG makes a return visit to a family favourite on Bintan.
+She discovers the same welcoming atmosphere and fun activities, with a few fresh additions!

-Bintan is always a popular getaway for Singapore-based folks as it’s just so easy: jump on the ferry and you’re there within the hour.
+Bintan is always a popular getaway for Singapore-based folks.
+It’s so easy: jump on the ferry and you’re there within the hour.
 For our family, Club Med Bintan Island has always been a great place to stay, especially for its all inclusive packages – ideal for the little ones’ hunger pangs, and for our G&Ts when it all gets too noisy.

 On our recent visit, the ultra-convenient short hop meant we were able to leave straight from school on Friday and head directly to the ferry terminal.
-Returning to Singapore on Sunday evening with toasty pink cheeks, we were ready to face the challenges of the new week.
+We returned to Singapore on Sunday evening with toasty pink cheeks, ready to face the new week!

 Activity-wise, there really is something for everyone.
 For starters, the resort has two beautiful swimming pools with daily activities set around them to keep everyone entertained – great fun.
 Then there are the various kids’ club, with staff who are the best at keeping little ones happy – ours loved the time they spent there.
 Fully supervised and open to children from the age of two years, the Petit Club Med, Mini Club Med and Teens Club Med all have action-packed programmes for kids to join in when and where they want.